-How Backup Chain Transform Works
+How Backup Chain Transformation Works

 For example, you have configured a backup job to perform daily forward incremental backups and scheduled synthetic full backups on Thursday.
 Additionally, you have selected to transform the incremental backup chain into the reverse incremental backup chain.
 The backup job starts on Sunday.
-In this case, Veeam Backup & Replication will perform backup in the following way:
+In this case, Veeam Backup & Replication performs backup in the following way:

-- After that, Veeam Backup & Replication will transform the incremental backup chain into a reverse incremental chain.
-As a result, you have a full backup created on Thursday and a set of reversed increments Sunday through Wednesday.
+- Veeam Backup & Replication repeats the process for Tuesday, Wednesday and Thursday increments.
+As a result, you have the synthetic full backup created on Thursday and a set of reverse increments for Sunday through Wednesday.